 Every now & then I like to share posts which aren’t just focused on food or fitness.
-Welcome to the rambles of a “fitness blogger” in the midst of an identity crisis & category confusion.
+Welcome to the rambles of a “fitness blogger” in the midst of an identity crisis or category confusion.

-I have a few confessions to make.
-My wardrobe is 90% lycra.
+I have a few confessions to make: my wardrobe is 90% lycra.
 I spend more time in gym kit than I do in actual, “normal” clothes, but I am still somewhat interested in style.
-My limited wardrobe has an even more limited colour scheme of navy, red, white (I know, just call me Tommy-H-on-a-student-budget) and grey.
+My limited wardrobe has an even more limited colour scheme of navy, red, white (I know, just call me Tommy-H-fan-on-a-student-budget) and grey.
 You might find a bit of black in there too.
 I wear jeans when I don’t wear leggings.
 I don’t do heels, I do trainers.
-And that’s why I probably belong in the Bleachers, as featured in Taylor Swift’s song You Belong With Me, and if you don’t know what I’m talking about then you clearly missed out on the teenage joy experienced when holding your first ever CD album (Fearless, 2008) bought with your precious pocket money, and again when listening to the overwhelmingly cringe-worthy yet admirably honest lyrics of 17-year old Taylor.
+And that’s why I would probably belong in the Bleachers, as featured in Taylor Swift’s song You Belong With Me, and if you don’t know what I’m talking about then you clearly missed out on the teenage joy experienced when holding your first ever CD album (Fearless, 2008) bought with your precious pocket money, and again when listening to the overwhelmingly cringe-worthy yet admirably honest lyrics of 17-year old Taylor.

 Moving on from teenage Taylor, I wanted to share with you a few of my favourite shots from the last couple of weeks.
 A recurring red theme (favourite colour), plenty of coffee catch-ups, my sister’s birthday celebrations, and family wining & dining.

 Pretending I know how to pose (i.e. looking like a tourist) in my girlfriend jeans from H&M and my staple white Nike air max which are often laughed at for being “too clean”.